 - Pillar of Light: Fairy Glitter, which she presumably knows how to use since she gives Cana the spell twice.

 - Plucky Girl: She has one of the most traumatic backstories in the series, especially for someone as adorable as her.
 The simple fact that she went beyond the Despair Event Horizon and still came back as bright and compassionate as ever proves just how iron-willed she really is.

 - Power Floats: She's shown several times to be able to fly or hover, and she's one of the most powerful wizards in the series.

 - Rapunzel Hair: Her hair nearly touches the ground.

 - Red Baron: She is known as the "Fairy Tactician" due to her aforementioned Awesomeness by Analysis abilities.

 - Sealed Good in a Can: Her spirit serves as the Big Good while her physical form is secretly preserved within a crystal beneath Fairy Tail's guildhall, serving as the basis of Lumen Histoire.

 - Sphere of Power: Fairy Sphere, one of the Three Great Fairy Magics, is a barrier powerful enough to completely deflect Acnologia's Breath Weapon.
-The downside is that it displaces time for those inside it into suspended animation for seven years.
+The downside is that it sends those inside it into suspended animation for seven years.

 - The Strategist: Her Awesomeness by Analysis abilities earned her the nickname "Fairy Tactician" during the Second Caravan Road War, since her strategies were the only reason her side won.
 She also comes up with a nearly foolproof plan for Fairy Tail to win the final contest of the Grand Magic Games based on battle data she has gathered throughout the tournament.